-- Find out which AB is responsible for the accreditation of the CB in your region.
-This will usually be the AB whose logo appears on your ISO certificate.
-You may also check by verifying the CB’s website.
+- Find out which Accreditation Body (AB) is responsible for the accreditation of the CB in your region.
+This will usually be the AB whose logo appears on your ISO certificate; for example “ANAB” or “UKAS.”
+You may also check by verifying your CB’s website.

 - Obtain acknowledgement of receipt, and wait.